 How is the real Eshima Ohashi bridge?

 The Eshima Ohashi bridge was built from 1997 until 2004.
 It is an impressive 44 meters high.
 On the Shimane side its inclination is 6.1% and on the Tottori side it is 5.1%.
-It is worth remembering that its name in Japanese is only Eshima Ochopstick (江 que 大橋) which can literally be translated as the Great Bridge of Eshima.
+Remember that your name in Japanese is only Eshima Ohashi (江島大橋) which can literally be translated as Great Eshima Bridge.

 The videos below show what the real Eshima Ohashi Bridge looks like, which is still steep!